Jerome-CM/SafetyNetAlerts/readme.md

 Surefire report is create in : target/site/surefire-report.html

 >  Note
->  This project is an exercise of OpenClassRomms Java training
+>  This project is an exercise of OpenClassRooms Java training